 Some of the most famous:

-- I just eat clean
+- I only eat clean

-- I don't eat hydrates at dinner
+- I don't eat carbohydrates at dinner

 - Now I do cardio every day

 With so many theories, the hardest part is choosing the funniest one.